German version / diese Seite auf deutsch

 ||

-phenomena at second and third contact automatically very well, without
+second and third contact automatically very well, without dealing

-dealing with the photographic equipment.
-I used a Canon Canon
+with the photographic equipment.
+I used a Canon Canon 450D

-So it is possible to take an average picture without these fast
+possible to take an average picture without these fast changing

 The